Frederik Vesti: 2020

 Vesti tested for Prema Racing during the 2019 post-season test.
-At the start of January 2020, Vesti was announced to continue driving for Prema, progressing to the FIA Formula 3 Championship, partnering Formula Renault Eurocup champion Oscar Piastri and American Logan Sargeant.
+At the start of January 2020, Vesti was announced to continue driving for Prema, progressing to the FIA Formula 3 Championship, partnering with Formula Renault Eurocup champion Oscar Piastri and American driver Logan Sargeant.
 Vesti's first weekend at the Red Bull Ring was decent, scoring a fourth and sixth place.
 During the second Red Bull Ring round, he stormed to his first pole position in the championship.
 He controlled the race and won perfectly, despite it being cut short due to treacherous weather conditions.
 The next day, he finished in eighth place.
-Vesti had a torrid Budapest round, he was caught up in a collision during Race 1 after qualifying fourth.
-In Race 2, he worked his way up until 19th, before damaging his suspension in a collision with Jack Doohan, putting Vesti into retirement.
+Vesti had a torrid Budapest round; he was caught up in a collision during Race 1 after qualifying fourth.
+In Race 2, he worked his way up to 19th before damaging his suspension in a collision with Jack Doohan, putting Vesti into retirement.

 In the first Silverstone round, Vesti had a quiet weekend, scoring two fifth places.
 He scored fourth in qualifying for the second Silverstone round, and finished the races in fourth and eighth.
 Vesti had another weekend to forget in Barcelona, qualifying poorly in 15th.
-He barely progressed up the field in Race 1, before retiring with a mechanical issue on lap 9.
+He barely progressed up the field in Race 1 before retiring with a mechanical issue on lap 9.
 He could only improve to 21st place in Race 2.

 In Spa-Francorchamps, Vesti ended sixth in Race 1.
-However starting fifth in Race 2, Vesti worked his way to second place, taking his first podium since the second round.
+However, starting fifth in Race 2, Vesti worked his way to second place, taking his first podium since the second round.
 Vesti qualified sixth in Monza but was demoted to start ninth for impeding Jake Hughes in qualifying.
-He made a brilliant charge in Race 1, overtaking Théo Pourchaire on the third last lap and claiming his second win overalll, whilst helping Prema become the teams' champions.
-In Race 2, he had a race to forget despite climbing to third by lap 9, his effort would be undone as he touched teammate Sargeant, damaging Vesti's front wing and taking both out of the race.
+He made a brilliant charge in Race 1, overtaking Théo Pourchaire on the third last lap and claiming his second win overall whilst helping Prema become the teams' champions.
+In Race 2, he had a race to forget.
+Despite climbing to third by lap 9, his effort would be undone as he touched teammate Sargeant, damaging Vesti's front wing and taking both out of the race.
 In Mugello during Race 1, he remained in third for the first 15 laps but passed Lirim Zendeli and Hughes within the next three.
 He battled with Hughes in the dying laps but managed to defend and secure his third win.
 In Race 2, Vesti ended in ninth place.
 His strong end to the season meant Vesti leaped to fourth in the standings with 146.5 points, 17.5 behind champion Piastri.